Is a Debt Consolidation Loan Right for You?

 If you can't qualify for a rate that's lower than what you're currently paying, debt consolidation may not be right for you.
 You'll wind up paying more in interest than you would if you just kept your current debt structure.

 You qualify for a promotional 0% APR balance transfer card

-Certain credit cards off an introductory 0% APR for balance transfers.
-This allows you to transfer your debt to one card and pay zero interest for a limit time.
+Certain credit cards offer an introductory 0% APR for balance transfers.
+This allows you to transfer your debt to one card and pay zero interest for a limited time.